Skip to main content Skip to footer

 style works the same way it did for our FlexChart.
 We're just adding it to make sure our donut chart fits neatly inside its dashboard box.
 For a deep dive into everything FlexPie can do for you, check out FlexPie 101.

-Finally, let's take a look at the table where we show a list of recent transactions.
+Finally, let's look at the table showing a list of recent transactions.
 Instead of a boring old HTML table, we're using a Wijmo React DataGrid:

 const TransactionList = ({transactions}) => {